brian-j-smith/Mamba.jl/doc/samplers/bmg.rst

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: bmg!(v::BMGVariate, logf::Function; k::Integer=1)
+.. function:: sample!(v::BMGVariate)

-    Simulate one draw from a target distribution using the BMG sampler.
+    Draw one sample from a target distribution using the BMG sampler.
 Parameters are assumed to have binary numerical values (0 or 1).

     **Arguments**

         * ``v`` : current state of parameters to be simulated.
-        * ``logf`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant).
-        * ``k`` : number of parameters, such that ``k <= length(v)``, to select at random for simultaneous updating in each call of the sampler.

     **Value**